Cabibbo-suppressed charged-current semileptonic decays of $\Xi_b$ baryons: Numerical results

 \section{Numerical results}

 This section is devoted to the numerical analysis of the form factors and various observables derived in the previous section.
-First let us specify the input parameters which are needed in performing the numerical calculations.
+First let us specify the input parameters that are needed in performing the numerical calculations.
 The masses of the related baryons and leptons are $M_{\Xi_b}=5.797$ GeV, $m_{\Sigma}=1.189$ GeV, $m_{\Lambda}=1.116$ GeV, and $m_\tau=1.777$ GeV~\cite{PDG2024}.
 For the heavy $b$ quark mass, we use the $\overline{\text{MS}}$ scheme value, $m_b(\bar{m}_b)=4.18$ GeV~\cite{PDG2024}.
 The lifetimes of the baryons are taken as $\tau_{\Xi_b^-}=1.572$ ps and $\tau_{\Xi_b^0}=1.48$ ps~\cite{PDG2024}.
-The adopted value of the Cabibbo-Kobayashi-Maskawa (CKM) matrix element is $|V_{ub}|=4.05\times10^{-3}$~\cite{Faustov:2018ahb}.
+For the CKM matrix element $|V_{ub}|$, we use the value of $|V_{ub}|=4.05\times10^{-3}$~\footnote{ This value is somewhat higher than the Particle Data Group's recommended values of $V_{ub}=3.70\times 10^{-3}$ (exclusive) or $V_{ub}=3.82\times 10^{-3}$ (average), increasing the calculated branching ratios by about $10\% - 20\%$. } from Ref.~\cite{Faustov:2018ahb} in order to eliminate the difference caused by the $V_{ub}$ when comparing our branching ratios with theirs.
 The input parameters entering the LCDAs of the $\Xi_b$ baryon with various models are collected in~\cite{Rui:2025iwa}, whose values are: